 - A corner of the family room, bedroom, etc.

 A dedicated work space is ideal.
-But if this is impossible, try to at least create a routine around the beginning of your work that will signal to your brain that it’s time for action.
+But if this is impossible, try to at least create a morning routine that will signal to your brain that it’s time for action.

 2. Set working hours.